List of highest domestic net collection of Hindi films

-This is a ranking of highest domestic net collection of Hindi films, which includes films in the Hindi language, based on the conservative global box office estimates as reported by industry sources.
+This is a ranking of highest domestic net collection of Hindi films, which includes films released in the Hindi language, based on the conservative global box office estimates as reported by industry sources.
 However, there is no official tracking of figures, and sources publishing data are frequently pressured to increase their estimates.

 Indian films have been screened in markets around the world since the early 20th century.
 As of 2003, there are markets in over 90 countries where films from India are screened.
 During the first decade of the 21st century, there was a steady rise in the ticket price, a tripling in the number of theaters and an increase in the number of prints of a film being released, which led to a large increase in box office collections for major films.
+Ghajini (2008) was the first Indian film which earned over ₹100 crore net at the box office.
+While the dubbed Hindi version of Baahubali 2 (2017) was first to cross ₹500 crore; a 2026 blockbuster, Dhurandhar: The Revenge, became first Indian film to cross ₹1,000 crore net in Hindi language alone while netting over ₹1,100 crore in all languages.

 The figures listed below are not adjusted for inflation.

 Original films

 The following is a list of the top 50 films originally shot in Hindi language by domestic net collection: